retorquere/zotero-plugin/README.md

 the array is a list of either full names of preferences you want to know about, or a name ending in `.` which means "all keys directly under this".

-The Help menu will now have an entry "send debug log to file.io"; when your user selects that, the error log and the selected settings will be sent to file.io; if any items are selected, when that is clicked, a copy of those items will be included in RDF format.
+The Help menu will now have an entry "send debug log to 0x0.st"; when your user selects that, the error log and the selected settings will be sent to 0x0.st; if any items are selected, when that is clicked, a copy of those items will be included in RDF format.

-The user will get an ID that looks like `C3WvhYgA8RDM-2XZGASLV`; the first part is the file.io ID, so you would go to `https://file.io/C3WvhYgA8RDM` to retrieve the download; the zipfile you get there will be `2XZGASLV.zip`.
+The user will get an ID that looks like `C3WvhYgA8RDM-0x0-2XZGASLV.zip`; the last part is the 0x0.st ID, so you would go to `https://0x0.st/2XZGASLV.zip` to retrieve the download; the zipfile you get there will be `C3WvhYgA8RDM.zip`.

 # Starting Zotero with your plugin loaded